radishland/radish/README.md

 ## Build

+Building your projects mainly consists of stripping types, generating an importmap and applying server effects like declarative shadow root inlining.

 ### Importmap

 When building your project, an [importmap](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) of your runtime dependencies is automatically generated and inserted in the `<head>`.